-NILE will process personal information provided to it by applicants/course participants in accordance with the Data Protection Act 1998 and any other applicable data protection legislation.
+NILE will process personal information provided to it by applicants/course participants in accordance with the Data Protection Act 2018, General Data Protection Regulation 2018 and any other applicable data protection legislation.

 NILE will only use the personal information provided to it by applicants/course participants in order to provide and administer the course.
-Any personal data shared is in accordance with the Data Protection Act 1998 and with any other applicable data protection legislation.
-Applicants/course participants acknowledge and agree that by providing their personal details they accept that NILE may also pass their personal data to external agencies or other selected third parties for the purposes of participation in teacher surveys, undertaking academic audits or ensuring compliance with NILE’s regulatory responsibilities.
+Any personal data shared is in accordance with the General Data Protection Regulation (GDPR) 2018 and with any other applicable data protection legislation.
+Applicants/course participants acknowledge and agree that by providing their personal details they accept that NILE may also pass their personal data to external agencies or other selected third parties for the purposes of undertaking academic audits or ensuring compliance with NILE’s regulatory responsibilities.

 - Subject to the following, NILE (including its staff and/or representatives) will have no liability to the Applicant / Course Participant for any loss, damage, costs or expenses arising under or in connection with these ‘Terms and Conditions’ except where such loss or damage is directly caused by NILE (or its staff or representatives).